Below is a manual on how to stay safe in Paris.

 It is also possible to do an independent study with the pedagogical coordinator, but the topics have to be negotiated with her.

 Registration will be based on a first come first serve basis.
-Registration for Grammaire du Texte will be given priority to students enrolled at Paris 3, Paris 4 and the Catholic Institute.
+Registration for Grammaire du Texte will be given priority to students enrolled at Paris 3, Paris 4 and the Catholic Institute of Paris.